bacinger/f1-circuits/README.md

 ## Disclaimer

 This repository is unofficial and is not associated in any way with the Formula 1 companies.
-F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.
+F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX, and related marks are trademarks of Formula One Licensing B.V.

 Formula 1™ circuits data are not official, and they are not approved nor endorsed by Formula One Licensing B.V.